strncat/strncat.github.io/_posts/graphics/2023-10-04-virtual-world-viewing.markdown

 \end{align*}
 $$
 </div>
 So now let's study this matrix.
 First of all, the forth row has a 1.
-This 1 is there to save the $z$ coordinate so now we have $w'=z$.
+This 1 is there to save the $$z$$ coordinate so now we have $$w'=z$$.
 This is really important and the trick that we need to do the division.
-So now we have $w'=z$.
-Let's now multiply the first row and see what it does. $x'w' = hx$.
-Since we agreed that the forth coordinate will be the denominator then we get exactly what we wanted $x' = hx/z$ as we wanted.
-A similar calculation can be done for the $y'$ coordinate in the second row.
+So now we have $$w'=z$$.
+Let's now multiply the first row and see what it does. $$x'w' = hx$$.
+Since we agreed that the forth coordinate will be the denominator then we get exactly what we wanted $$x' = hx/z$$ as we wanted.
+A similar calculation can be done for the $$y'$$ coordinate in the second row.
 <br>
 <br>
 What about the mysterious third row? we have